PeterMosmans/deserialization-lab/README.md

 built and started automatically.
 This way, you can focus on finding and exploiting the insecure deserialization vulnerability.

-On a Linux distribution, in a root terminal window, execute the command
+On a Debian Linux distribution (for example Kali), in a root terminal window, execute the command

 ```bash
 curl https://raw.githubusercontent.com/PeterMosmans/deserialization-lab/main/install.sh | bash